Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/enum-const.md

 ## Generator outputs

-This generator creates a single file with TypeScript classes for all static and dynamic enumerations, which contain constants for the items, and class with additional property names and input parameters nested within a module for the enumeration, as appropriate.
+This generator creates a single file with TypeScript classes for all static and dynamic enumerations, which contain constants for the items, and a class with additional property names and input parameters nested within a module for the enumeration, as appropriate.

 ## Configuration

-The following sections describe configuration parameters used by the generator.
+The following sections describe the configuration parameters used by the generator.

 ### Generator parameters